Consultation Talk

 - Who managed time pressure best?

-- Who handled multiple problems most effectively?
+- Who handled multiple medical concerns most effectively?

-7. Produce a short reflective paragraph
+6. Produce a short reflective paragraph

 Summarise what you learned about:

-- how real GP talk differs from textbook examples
+How real GP talk differs from textbook examples